suhanw/auteur/README.md

 PostShowItem.contextType = GlobalContext;
 ```

-- Utilized Promises to simplify async code and minimize 'callback hell' on the Express back-end
+- Utilized Promises to simplify async code and minimize 'callback hell' on the NodeJS back-end.

 ```javascript
 // posts.js - API endpoint to create new post